ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - in this case cache is counterproductive and makes system slower
 - [redis](datastore_cheatsheet.md) and memcached are popular in-memory servers used for caching
 #### DISTRIBUTED CACHE
+- clustering: use replicas for HA and better read performance, sharding for more space and better write performance
 - usually TCP/UDP used to talk to cache server/shards (b/c it's fast)
+- cache server picking
+    - client lib could do heavy lifting of maintaing list
+    - proxy server, all client libs call proxy, and proxy figures out which cache shard to hit
+    - client lib hits a random cache shard, and cache shard reroutes to proper shard, redis clusters do this
 - usually use a client lib, it figures out which cache shard to hit
     - store all servers in sorted order, use binary search to find server
     - server discovery: 1. deploy-time file, 2. list in shared db that services call periodically to refresh